ILAsoft/TwitterStatic/README.md

+*NOTE: THE REPO IS NO LONGER MAINTAINED and current compatibility cannot be confirmed.
+Fork at your own risk.*

 # TwitterStatic aka twitter-sync
 Python command-line script to automatically download and create markdown copy of all or subset of tweets (and keep in sync going forward).
 Ideal for making a replicate on a static site.
 Uses combination of Twitter's own API and Nitter.net to iterate through and parse clean body of messages.